basovk/marvel/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Implemented search, local storage and media queries, not pagination
+### Implemented search, local storage and media queries, quick project, API consumage